electron/rfcs/text/0003-webcontents-invoke.md

 ## Reference-level explanation

 The `webContents.invoke()` will simply be a wrapper around `mainFrame.invoke`.
 The javascript wrapper for `WebFrameMain.invoke` will handle the timeout and reject the promise if timeout is exceeded.
+Default = 30000 ms.
 ```
 // lib/browser/api/web-frame-main.ts